SooJongKim2/securityhub-controls-export/README.md

 This project is a script that comprehensively collects and exports AWS Security Hub's Security Controls information to an Excel file.

-To effectively utilize AWS Security Hub Security Controls, it is crucial to select appropriate Security Controls, and this requires a process of collecting and analyzing detailed information about each Security Control.
+To effectively utilize Security Controls, which is the CSPM feature of AWS Security Hub, it is crucial to select appropriate Security Controls, and this requires a process of collecting and analyzing detailed information about each Security Control.

 Unfortunately, AWS provides Security Hub Security Controls information dispersed across multiple APIs.